-This fund was established by current HCC President Bill Messner and his wife Eleanor giving preference to nontraditional students with financial need.
+This fund was established by President Bill Messner and his wife Eleanor giving preference to GED students with financial need.

 The medical staff of Providence Hospital endowed this scholarship for a new or continuing nursing student.

-This scholarship was endowed by Dr. Richard Provost '49 for a continuing nontraditional student who is enrolled in any Nursing program.
+This scholarship was endowed by the late Dr. Richard Provost '49 for a continuing nontraditional student who is enrolled in any nursing program.
 Preference is given to an individual who may have served in the Medical Corps as Corpsman.

-This scholarship was made possible by our very generous alumnus Dr. Richard L. Provost '49.
-He recognized his brothers with this scholarship that assists a deserving engineering student.
+This scholarship was made possible by our very generous alumnus the late Dr. Richard L. Provost '49.
+He recognized his brothers with this scholarship which assists a deserving engineering student.

 This scholarship will assist an HCC student in the Visual Art curriculum.
-This scholarship is made possible through the generosity of Dr. Richard L. Provost '49, a retired professor of Education and Psychology, whose paintings and carvings have received awards in juried exhibitions.
+This scholarship is made possible through the generosity of the late Dr. Richard L. Provost '49, a retired professor of Education and Psychology, whose paintings and carvings have received awards in juried competitions.

-The Putnams began the Catholic Scholarships for Negroes in 1948 in Springfield.
+Roger and Caroline Putnam founded Catholic Scholarships for Negroes in 1948 in Springfield.
 Their belief was that true merging of African-Americans into the mainstream of society could only come about with educational opportunities.
-This scholarship has been expanded to include Hispanic students and is targeted at graduates of the Springfield public or charter schools.
+This scholarship has been expanded to include Hispanic students and is intended for graduates of the Springfield public or charter schools.

-Mr. and Mrs. Anthony Quagliato endowed this scholarship in their son's memory for a current graduate of East Longmeadow High School, with preference given to a student who plans to enroll in business, electronics, or engineering.
+Anthony and Rosemarie Quagliato endowed this scholarship in their son's memory for a current graduate of East Longmeadow High School or a resident of East Longmeadow, with a preference given to a student who plans to enroll in business, electronics, or engineering.

 The Captain Paul H. Racine Scholarship will assist a student studying criminal justice with a preference for Holyoke High School graduates.
 This scholarship was made possible by his daughter, Patti Seely '76.